dorukozerr/uwuallet/README.md

 ### Why build another expense tracker?

-I just wanna practice and imrove my TS, NextJS, React, and Backend skills so why not??
+I just want to practice and improve my TS, NextJS, React, and Backend skills so why not?

 ### Features